What is the Nucleus?

 Nucleus members help to uphold Lost River’s Shared Values and accountability structure, as well as coordinating communication and resources within and among the working groups.

-New white folks joining the nucleus are asked to engage with rural racial justice organizing curriculum within the first year either through a study group or independently with support of a buddy.
+New folks joining the nucleus are asked to engage with rural racial justice organizing curriculum within the first year either through a study group or independently with support of a buddy.

 The nucleus is open to folks of all ages and strives to be accessible to all people.
-We plan nucleus meeting times and locations in consultation with interested members to make sure everyone’s needs are met.
+We plan nucleus meeting times and locations in consultation with interested members to make sure everyone’s accessibility needs are met.
 The nucleus will actively provide skill-building support for members.

 - Anne Louise Wagner (Brattleboro)